 - d.
-Income Eligibility-Children from a household that submits a complete application, and the sum of the reported income for the household is at or below the income-eligibility guidelines, are eligible for either free or reduced-price benefits, as applicable. - The determining official MUST review each incoming application to ensure that the household has submitted a complete application.
-If the application is complete, the official MUST then determine whether the household is categorically eligible or income-eligible for benefits. - Applications for households that are not categorically eligible or income-eligible cannot be approved for benefits. - 4.
+Income Eligibility-Children from a household that submits a complete application, and the sum of the reported income for the household is at or below the income-eligibility guidelines, are eligible for either free or reduced-price benefits, as applicable. - 2.
+The determining official MUST review each incoming application to ensure that the household has submitted a complete application.
+If the application is complete, the official MUST then determine whether the household is categorically eligible or income-eligible for benefits. - 3.
+Applications for households that are not categorically eligible or income-eligible cannot be approved for benefits. - 4.
 United States citizenship is NOT a condition of eligibility for free or reduced-price benefits.
 SFAs MUST apply the same eligibility criteria for citizens and noncitizens or regardless of immigration status. - 5.
-USDA has determined that the CNP is not subject to Title IV of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA) that restricts certain welfare and public benefits for aliens.

-C. Indication of Different Types of Eligibility

-- On applications indicating mixed households where some children are Other Source Categorically Eligible and some children are not, the LEA must have a method to process different eligibility statuses that may result from these applications.
+USDA has determined that the CNP is not subject to Title IV of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA) that restricts certain welfare and public benefits for aliens. - C. Indication of Different Types of Eligibility - 1.
+On applications indicating mixed households where some children are Other Source Categorically Eligible and some children are not, the LEA must have a method to process different eligibility statuses that may result from these applications.
 While the household cannot be required to submit multiple applications, the LEA may reproduce the application to accommodate more than one eligibility status or may process the application separately in a computer-based system. - 2.
-After the Other Source Categorically Eligible children are determined eligible for free meal benefits, the LEA must then use the household's income and size (including children in the Other Source category) to determine if the noncategorically eligible children listed on the application are eligible for meal benefits. - In such mixed households, Other Source Categorically Eligible children will receive free meal benefits even if other children listed on the application are determined either eligible for reduced-price meals or ineligible for free or reduced-price meal benefits. - 4.
-A complete mixed application must provide: - Names of all household members. - A checked box indicating the Other Source Categorical Eligibility status of a child; for a foster child, list any personal income made available to the foster child and earned by the foster child, as appropriate. - Signature of an adult household member. - Last four digits of the social security number of the adult household member who signs the application or an indication that the household member does not have a social security number. - The No box must be checked if no income is received.
+After the Other Source Categorically Eligible children are determined eligible for free meal benefits, the LEA must then use the household's income and size (including children in the Other Source category) to determine if the noncategorically eligible children listed on the application are eligible for meal benefits. - 3.
+In such mixed households, Other Source Categorically Eligible children will receive free meal benefits even if other children listed on the application are determined either eligible for reduced-price meals or ineligible for free or reduced-price meal benefits. - 4.
+A complete mixed application must provide: - Names of all household members. - A checked box indicating the Other Source Categorical Eligibility status of a child; for a foster child, list any personal income made available to the foster child and earned by the foster child, as appropriate. - Signature of an adult household member. - Last four digits of the social security number of the adult household member who signs the application or an indication that the household member does not have a social security number. - 5.
+Applications must still request that applicants write a ZERO when there is no income to report but will no longer require a separate indication of no income from the applicant. - A household with any member income field left blank is a positive indication that there is no income. - When no income is provided for any of the adult household members, the application is still considered complete if it includes a social security number, date, and signature. - Income for all children is consolidated in one income field on the prototype application.